Viral Video Shows Unidentified Dark Liquid Dripping From Rudy Giuliani’s Face During Press Conference

 “What I’m describing to you is a massive fraud,” he said while flanked by other members of the president’s legal team.

-But one of the biggest takeaways from a press event held on Thursday was the unidentified dark liquid that was seen dripping down the sides of his head.
+Yet one of the biggest takeaways from the press event held on Thursday was the unidentified dark liquid that was seen dripping down the sides of his head.
 As he spoke, the dark streaks could be seen as perspiration gathered on his forehead.
 Many took to social media to share video clips of the streaks that started near Giuliani’s hairline and moved downward.

 Rudy leaking from both ears… pic.twitter.com/MJCp5s8sV7